dschablowsky/FordPassWidget/README.md

 ## Features
 - Automatically fetch data from server (default every 5 minutes)
 - Store data on local device as fallback
+- With a tap on the address Apple Maps (or Google Maps) will open and automatically pin the position of your car
 - You can choose to store your credentials in a keychain (by default deactivated).
 After first successful run you can delete the credentials from the widget.
 But be careful: other widgets can also store and read data from the keychain!

 ## Todo